Danny McBride: Career

 In 2021, McBride voiced Rick Mitchell in the Sony Pictures Animation film The Mitchells vs. the Machines.
+In 2026, McBride published a collection of short stories titled Thrilling Tales of Modern Men that explores masculinity.

+McBride will make his feature directorial debut with a film based on the G.I.
+Joe franchise, for which he will also pen the script.

 Personal life

 McBride married art director Gia Ruiz in 2010.
 They have a son and a daughter.